LeonAndrade/LeonAndrade.github.io/README.md

 2011-11-21|754
 2010-10-18|750

-Seems like november is the best month for sales.
+Seems like november has been the best month for sales on both years.

 <br/><br/>

 #### What is the average value of a transaction?

-Considering the transaction value as the sum of prices times the quantity ordered for any single invoice.<br/>
+We will consideri the **transaction value** as the **sum of prices times the quantity ordered** for any single invoice.<br/>
 _(obs: there are a few prices with negative value and a description of "adjusted bad debit", so we are going to disconsider all negative prices)_

 The average reduces a series of numbers into a single number, while it's useful, alone it can lead to misinterpretations.
 So as to avoid this common pitfall, let's see how are the transaction values distributed along the price range.